Vigna hosei

-Vigna hosei, also known as the sarowak bean, is a perennial legume that grows in low-lying, humid, tropical areas but more commonly disturbed or roadside areas.
+Vigna hosei, also known as the Sarawak bean, is a perennial legume that grows in low-lying, humid, tropical areas but more commonly disturbed or roadside areas.

 Description

 Vigna hosei is a twining or creeping legume, often forming a thick ground cover.
 Its leaflets are ovate to elliptic, with thin, long hairs on both sides.
 The terminal leaflet is 3-7.5 cm by 2-5 cm.
 The pod is 1-2 cm long, black, and generally containing one to three seeds.
 Its flowers are yellow and 7-8 mm by 7-10 mm.
 The pedicel is 1-3 mm long and expands as the pod matures.
 The bracteoles are 1 cm long and 1-nerved, and the calyx is slightly pubescent.

 Besides producing normal flowers and pods, Vigna hosei also produces some flowers which remain concealed under a thick carpet of half-decayed leaves, originating from the plant itself, and which are set on a 2.5-6 cm long pale stalk.
 These other flowers in a ripe state are very yellow, finely and quite densely pubescent, and have one to two seeds.
 They are generally 1-1.5 cm long.